madanyc/workfront-learn.en/help/manage-work/projects/fill-in-the-project-details.md

 ---
 title: Fill in the project details
-description: Learn which 12 project details fields [!DNL  ] recommends you fill in when creating a project.
+description: Learn which 12 project details fields [!DNL  Workfront] recommends you fill in when creating a project.
 feature: Work Management
 type: Article
 role: User